 What Is an AA Sponsor: A Guide to Support and Sobriety

-Here is the truth: people who work with a sponsor in Alcoholics Anonymous are more likely to stay sober.
+Here is the truth: people who work with a sponsor in Alcoholics Anonymous are significantly more likely to stay sober.

 But why?